Glasgow Warriors: United Rugby Championship era

+2021-22 : Season slump

 The European sides were again joined by the South African franchises in season 2021–22.
 The championship was split in four conferences:- a Scottish-Italian conference, a South African conference, a Welsh conference and an Irish conference.
 The Warriors stuttered through the URC campaign.
 They seemed to have a bad knack of winning fixtures until the last quarter and then blowing their lead.
 Still, home results remained a bit better than the away fixtures.
 By the end of April they were just about managing to cling onto top 4 in the URC.
 Then the form stopped stuttering, but unfortunately things got worse.
 They bowed out of the Champions Cup at the hands of La Rochelle (the eventual winners of the European Cup that season), to find themselves in the Challenge Cup.
 A win against Newcastle Falcons papered over cracks but they were beaten in the quarter-final against Lyon, again losing the match from a winning position.
 (Lyon went on to win the Challenge Cup.)

 Beaten by both European winners may have been understandable but the Glasgow side's league form was much worse and a run of away fixtures hardly helped.
 Beaten by the Stormers and Bulls, the Warriors lost the 1872 Cup deciding match to Edinburgh.
 Not only did Edinburgh secure the 1872 Cup, but it meant that Edinburgh leapfrogged Glasgow Warriors in the league and also won the Scottish-Italian conference.
 Glasgow Warriors finished 8th; their lowest league position since 2010–11.
 It was the first time that Edinburgh finished higher than Glasgow since that 2010–11 season.
 Finishing 8th meant that Glasgow failed to qualify for the Champions Cup next season.
 The last time that happened was the 2005–06 season, causing Hugh Campbell to lose his job; and they played the 2006–07 season in the Challenge Cup under Sean Lineen.
 Eighth place in 2021-22 did qualify the Warriors for the last quarter-final place of the URC, but they were given the 1st seeds Leinster in Dublin to play.
 The Warriors failed to regroup for the quarter-final and although they again started brightly the team predictably slumped.
 It was quite a slump too, a 76–14 defeat: it was the Warriors worst result domestically; and their second-worse result of all time.
 Only the Leicester Tigers European quarter-final play-off match of 1997–98 season, a 90–19 defeat, was worse.
 The SRU was quick to act in the face of these poor results and Danny Wilson was stood down as Head Coach.